fabiomercorio/fabiomercorio.github.io/projects.md

 ## ETF#1 [2019-2020]
 - ”Digital  innovation:   Big  Data  and  Labour  Market  Information  -  SP  EMPL”  -  granted by ETF ([The European  Training  Foundation](https://www.etf.europa.eu/)).

+#### Past Granted Ongoing Research Projects

+## Data Consistency Evaluation through AI Planning [2012-2014]
+Granted by Arifl Agency on behalf of Lombardy Region.
+The project goal was to define an algorithm for checking the data quality (consistency) of weakly-structured data, here composed of tens million records from Administrative DBs exploiting the planning-as-model-checking paradigm.

+## Automatic Data Cleansing through AI Planning [2012-2014]
+Granted by Arifl Agency on behalf of Lombardy Region.
+The project goal was to define an algorithm for automatically cleansing weakly-structured data.
+The project, as a challenge, has required to define and implement a novel technique (on top of UPMurphi) for the synthesis of the Universal Cleanser (a repository of all the feasible actions able to cleanse a dirty data.)
+The system is directly connected to an external database for retrieving and cleaning up to million records.